 - Offer refreshments for sale.
 Many shoppers welcome a cold drink, especially on warmer days.
 Ice down some sodas and bottled water the night before.
 Tell the kids the money they earn selling drinks is their reward for helping.

 Assign everyone in the family a job.
 Many hands make light work.
 Give everyone something to do for the day—cashier, clerk, or organizer.
 And have fun!

 All SU Movers Agents are ProMover Certified, the highest designation from the American Moving & Storage Assocation.

 Award Winning Agents

-Southern Utah Movers adheres to formal, measurable standards for quality.
+SU Movers adheres to formal, measurable standards for quality.
 Our Agencies are accountable with regular inspections and evaluations.
 Customer feedback is also essential for our efforts to improve service on every move.